AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

        --   Convert the distance in kilometers into AU.

-You may find it useful to consult the permuted index, the headers of various source modules, and the \``SPK Required Reading’’ (spk.req) document.
+You may find it useful to consult the permuted index, the headers of various source modules, and the "SPK Required Reading" (spk.req) document.

-When deciding which SPK files to load, the Toolkit utility \``brief’’ may be of some use.
+When deciding which SPK files to load, the Toolkit utility "brief" may be of some use.

-``brief'' is located in the``\ cspice/exe’‘directory for C toolkits.
+"brief" is located in the" cspice/exe"directory for C toolkits.
-Consult its user’s guide available in \``cspice/doc/brief.ug’’ for details.
+Consult its user's guide available in "cspice/doc/brief.ug" for details.

 .. _solution-1: